2024P - Online Learning Procedure

 The District will provide the following support to students to help ensure a successful online Learning experience:

-- The School Counselor will advise students in selecting and registering for online learning options to which the District facilitates access;
+2. The School Counselor will advise students in selecting and registering for secondary online learning options to which the District facilitates access;

-- The District will provide a setting during the school day in which the student may connect to an online course and to the Online Learning Coordinator/building teacher/mentor when appropriate to the extent that resources are available; and
+4. The District may provide a setting during the school day in which the student may connect to an online course and to the Online Learning Coordinator/building teacher/mentor when appropriate to the extent that resources are available; and

-- The District will offer access to online computers and other required technology during the school day to the extent possible with available resources.
+5. The District may offer access to online computers and other required technology during the school day to the extent possible with available resources.

 F. Costs/Fees